Our mission is to express God’s love to all people.

 Our liturgies have always balanced between the Book of Common Prayer liturgies and more contemporary texts approved at our General Convention.
 The fall of 2010 introduced our new ‘progressive’ or ‘9am’ service, in which a team of people reconstructed the text, movement, and music of the existing liturgy to be more reflective of current theology and language.
 St Mary’s people have grown accustomed to a variety of liturgical expression – the joke is that if what we’re currently doing isn’t your cup of tea, never mind, it will change in a few weeks anyway, like the weather.

 Or maybe we should say, we love parties!
-We get together in all sorts of configurations – big parties like the auction or Lessons and Carols, or smaller ones like the golf group or the Young Adult brunches.
+We get together in all sorts of configurations – big parties like the auction or Lessons and Carols, or smaller ones like the Thursday night dinners or the “Pod” gatherings.
 We expect new faces to show up every Sunday and at every gathering.
 Visitors are often commenting on how welcoming and friendly we are.